quantxt/api-docs/README.md

 3. **Date**: Search for the phrases AND a date in proximity to the found phrases.
 4. **Regex**: Search for the phrases AND a custom regular expression in proximity to the found phrases.

-Dictionary phrases and types must appear in semantic order, either in a sentence or in a table.
+Search phrases and types should appear in reading order, either in a sentence or in a table.
 By default **Theia** expects the phrase and the type to appear close (but not necessarily next) to each other.
 Users can configure the allowable gap between dictionary phrases and types using regular expressions.

 ### Examples